+UWCD CREDIT CARD HOLDER AGREEMENT

+Employee: \

+\Department:\\\\\

+(Cardholder)

-UWCD CREDIT CARD HOLDER AGREEMENT Employee: Department: (Cardholder) The Cardholder has been issued a District credit card and hereby agrees to comply with all terms and conditions set forth in the District's Procurement policy, including but not limited to: 1.
-Official Use Only.
+The Cardholder has been issued a District credit card and hereby agrees to comply with all terms and conditions set forth in the District's Procurement policy, including but not limited to:

+1. Official Use Only.
 Charging personal expenses on District cards is a misuse of public funds-even if the intent is to reimburse the District at a later time-and may result in disciplinary action, including termination, at the General Manager's discretion.

 2. Timely, Accurate and Supported Payments.
 Credit card payments will be processed on a timely basis, and adequate supporting documentation (such as vendor order forms, receipts, invoices and credit card receipts) will be retained for all charges and submitted to the Finance Division.

 3. Disputed Charges.
 The vendor and issuing bank will be notified immediately of any disputed charges.

 4. Lost or Stolen Cards.
 The issuing bank and the Finance Division will be notified immediately of a lost or stolen card.
 Failure to do so could make the Cardholder responsible for any fraudulent use of the card.

 5. Surrender Upon Request or Separation.
 The credit card will be immediately surrendered upon separation from the District or upon request of the department head.
 Use of the credit card for any purpose after its surrender is prohibited.
 The bottom section of this form will be signed upon return of the credit card.

 6. Credit Card Limit.
-The credit limit of this card is \$.
-Cardholder Signature Date RETURN OF CREDIT CARD UPON SEPARATION FROM DISTRICT EMPLOYMENT I HEREBY SURRENDER the credit card issued to me by the United Water Conservation District to the Human Resource Administrator.
-I declare that all outstanding charges on the credit card are for official District business and will be paid through established procedures.
-Cardholder Signature Date Human Resources Date
+The credit limit of this card is \$\\\\\.

+Cardholder Signature Date

+RETURN OF CREDIT CARD U PON S SEPARATION FROM DISTRICT EMPLOYMENT District to the Human Resource A dminis rd issued to me by the United Water Conservatio strator.
+I declare that all outstanding charges on th business and will be paid through established Cardholder Signature Dat te Human Resources Date